nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 * **All (students, staff and instructors)**, to communicate with currently enrolled students and the administrative team.

-  Email messages are not sent to every enrolled student.
-Students can opt not to receive email messages through the **Email Settings** link, which is present on their dashboards for each course.
+  Email messages are not sent to enrolled students in these circumstances:

+  * Students can opt not to receive email messages through the **Email Settings** link, which is present on their dashboards for each course.
 Email messages are not sent to these students.
-In addition, email is not sent to students who are enrolled in the course but who have not yet activated their user accounts.
+  * As a best practice, email is not sent to students who have not replied to an account activation email message.

-When you use the bulk email feature, consider that messages **cannot be cancelled** after they are sent.
-Before you send a message to all course participants, be sure to review each draft carefully, and send the message to yourself first for thorough testing.
+Before you use the bulk email feature, consider that messages **cannot be cancelled** after they are sent.
+If you plan to send a message to all course participants, be sure to review each draft carefully, and send the message to yourself first for thorough testing.